 The Founder and Executive Director of the Center is J. David Gowdy.
 Mr. Gowdy received his Bachelor of Arts degree from Kansas State University in 1979, graduating Phi Beta Kappa, and received his Juris Doctorate degree from the J. Reuben Clark Law School at Brigham Young University in 1982, graduating Cum Laude.
 He has practiced law and founded several businesses and is a member of the Texas and California Bar Associations.
 He is the founder and President of the Washington, Jefferson & Madison Institute established in 2004.
 For the past ten years, WJMI has been providing continuing education courses to secondary school government and history teachers, and civic groups, on the principles of the Constitution and the lives and writings of the Founding Fathers.
 He is the author of “Seven Principles of Liberty” and “Jefferson & Madison’s Guide to the Constitution.”
 He served on the Advisory Board of the Center for American Studies at Christopher Newport University (Newport News, VA) from 2014-2016, and currently serves on the Board of the Thomas Jefferson Heritage Society (Charlottesville, VA) .

 Tony Williams is the Program Director of the Center and the affiliated Washington, Jefferson & Madison Institute.
 He is currently employed as a Senior Fellow at the Bill of Rights Institute in Washington D.C.
 Tony attended Syracuse University where he earned a B.A. in history and Ohio State University where he earned an M.A. in American history.
-He has written five books on colonial and Revolutionary America: Washington & Hamilton: The Alliance that Forged America (2015)(co-authored with Stephen P. Knott), The Jamestown Experiment (2011), America’s Beginnings (2010), The Pox and the Covenant (2010) and Hurricane of Independence (2008).
+He has written six books on colonial and Revolutionary America: Hamilton: An American Biography (2018), Washington & Hamilton: The Alliance that Forged America (2015)(co-authored with Stephen P. Knott), The Jamestown Experiment (2011), America’s Beginnings (2010), The Pox and the Covenant (2010) and Hurricane of Independence (2008).
 He has taught history for fifteen years.